timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .requestGuildMembers()

-Request guild members in a given guild.
-GUILD_MEMBERS_CHUNK events will be automatically collected, combined and returned once finished.
+Request guild members for a given guild. `GUILD_MEMBERS_CHUNK` events will be automatically collected, combined and returned once finished.
 The events themselves are still emitted individually through the `event` event.
+This method follows the same rate limiting behavior as the [send](send) method.

 |parameter|type|required|default|description|
 |-|-|-|-|-|